ATRA Event Standards Program Details

-No, the ATRA Event Standards Program does not provide insurance.
+No, the ATRA Event Standards Program does not include insurance but you can purchase it separately through our Trail Running Insurance Program (T.R.I.P.).
 However, the event should indemnify ATRA in their liability waiver should they use the ATRA logo on entry forms, event website, or other print materials.

 Who can apply for the ATRA Event Standards Program?

 Any trail or mountain race – ultra or sub-ultra – may apply.
 The event organizer may apply, or a runner who has participated in the event and feels that an event is worthy of the ATRA Event Standards may apply on the event’s behalf.
 Simply visit the ATRA website, review the criteria, and if the event meets the majority of the standards listed, copy and paste the ATRA Event Standards label and hyperlink to the criteria housed on the ATRA website.
 ATRA members may also apply for an Event Standards label on behalf of an event.

 When can an event apply for the ATRA Event Standards Program?

 At any time during the year either before or after the race has been held.
 ATRA Event Standards labeled events will be updated monthly, or as necessary, on the ATRA website.

 If the event has a USATF sanction, does this mean it also has the ATRA Event Standards label?